 At UserGems, we run a 3-month account-based attribution period, using our tool to source warm leads.
 These leads are:

-• Folks who have taken on a new role and are in the market for buying software in the first 100 days of a new job.
+Folks who take on a new role and buy software in the first 100 days of a new job.

-• Or champions (read: alumni customers).
-As in people who have used our tool in a previous role but have moved to a new company.
+Or champions (read: alumni customers), meaning people who used our tool in a previous role and now work at a new company.

 Not only does targeting these warm leads help us beat pipeline anxiety but it also maximizes our odds of closing more deals.